monahendawi/quantum-zne-blog/zero-noise-extrapolation.md

 3. Extrapolate these measurements back to the zero-noise limit.

 This process provides an estimate of the ideal expectation value while using the same noisy hardware.

-The concept of Zero-Noise Extrapolation was first introduced by Temme, Bravyi, and Gambetta in 2017.
-Their work demonstrated that expectation values obtained from noisy quantum circuits can be extrapolated to estimate the corresponding noise-free results without requiring quantum error correction [1].
+Zero-Noise Extrapolation was originally proposed by Temme et al. as a practical Quantum Error Mitigation technique for NISQ devices [1].

 ---